ISCHEMIC STROKE / PREVENTION

 - the vertebrobasilar (VB) system (also called posterior circulation) comprises the subclavian, vertebral, and basilar arteries and their branches; it supplies the cervical spinal cord, brainstem, cerebellum, thalamus, and occipital lobes → anatomy of cerebral arteries

-- posterior circulation is frequently affected by atherosclerosis (AS), although less often than the anterior circulation
+- posterior circulation is frequently affected by atherosclerosis (AS), although less frequently than the anterior circulation

-- incidence ~ 20-40% of all cerebrovascular disease patients
+- incidence ~ 20-40% of all patients with a cerebrovascular disease

-- incidence ~ 20-40% of all cerebrovascular disease patients
+- incidence ~ 20-40% of all patients with a cerebrovascular disease

 - in addition to atherosclerosis, other conditions may affect perfusion: